andy5211d/DR2TVOverlay/ReadMe.md

 ![gif](/gifs/SynchroAwards.gif)

-The script will automatically cater for a differing number of judges with a minimum of 5 for individual events, for Synchro events only 9 and 11 judges are supported.
+The script will automatically cater for a differing number of judges with a minimum of 5 for individual events, for Synchro events only 9 and 11 judges are supported (although 7 and 5 may work, not tested).

 # To Do
 Improve the above instructions!
 Update the file path mapping picture to the latest single flag file path input.